sysrepo/sysrepo/README.md

 `factory-default` data into all the other datastores.
 This RPC has a priority 10 so applications are able to subscribe to it with higher or lower priority and perform any other tasks required for a device to be rest to its factory settings.

+## Datastore plugins

+In sysrepo there are three internal datastore plugins (`JSON DS file`, `MONGO DS` and `REDIS DS`).
+The default datastore plugin is `JSON DS file` which stores all the data to JSON files. `MONGO DS` and `REDIS DS` store data to a database and can be used as the default datastore plugins for various datastores after setting a few CMake variables.
+For every datastore a different default datastore plugin can be set.
+For example:

+`cmake -DDEFAULT_STARTUP_DS_PLG="MONGO DS" -DDEFAULT_RUNNING_DS_PLG="MONGO DS" -DDEFAULT_CANDIDATE_DS_PLG="REDIS DS" -DDEFAULT_OPERATIONAL_DS_PLG="JSON DS file" -DDEFAULT_FACTORY_DEFAULT_DS_PLG="JSON DS file" ..`

+The shared memory prefix set by `SYSREPO_SHM_PREFIX` is used by each plugin to isolate data between separate *sysrepo* "instances".
+`JSON DS file` includes it in the name of every file it creates, whereas `MONGO DS` includes it in the name of every collection and lastly `REDIS DS` includes it in the name of every key as a part of the prefix.
+For more information about plugins, see [plugin documentation](doc/sr_plugins.dox).

+### MONGO DS

+To use `MONGO DS` datastore plugin, **libmongoc** and **libbson** libraries have to be present on the system.
+Additionally a running MongoDB server has to be available to the system.
+By default sysrepo assumes that the server is available at the loopback address `127.0.0.1` and port `27017` with no authentication needed.
+For different IP address and port, set `MONGO_HOST` and `MONGO_PORT` CMake variables.
+For the authentication via username and password, set `MONGO_USERNAME` and `MONGO_PASSWORD` CMake variables.
+Please note that for sysrepo to correctly authenticate, an existing user with sufficient rights and with the configured username and password has to be available on the server.
+Also if the user is created on a different database than `admin`, provide the correct database name on which the user was created via the `MONGO_AUTHSOURCE` CMake variable.
+Lastly, for the authentication to work, authentication has to be enabled in the server configuration (see [Official MongoDB documentation](https://www.mongodb.com/docs/manual/administration/security-checklist/#std-label-checklist-auth)).
+For more information on how the plugin works, please refer to the [plugin documentation](doc/sr_plugins.dox).

+### REDIS DS

+Similarly to `MONGO DS`, to use `REDIS DS` datastore plugin, **libhiredis** client library and Redis Stack server have to be available to the system.
+The default server address `127.0.0.1` and port `6379` are assumed with no authentication needed.
+For different IP address and port, set `REDIS_HOST` and `REDIS_PORT` CMake variables.
+To enable authentication via a username and password, set `REDIS_USERNAME` and `REDIS_PASSWORD` CMake variables, create a corresponding user with sufficient rights, and do not forget to enforce the authentication on the server (see [official Redis documentation](https://redis.io/docs/latest/commands/auth/)).
+For more information on how the plugin works, please refer to the [plugin documentation](doc/sr_plugins.dox).

 ## Examples